wackywendell/parm/README.md

 Python bindings.

 #### To Generate Python module

+ * Make sure you have the dependencies and include paths set, as above.
-Run `make 2d` or `make 3d` to generate bindings for a 2D or 3D library;
+ * Run `make wraps` to generate the SWIG wrappers.
-run `make pyparm` to generate bindings for both.
+ * Run `python3 setup.py build_ext --inplace` to build it in place, or
+   `python3 setup.py install` to install.
+    * There are many option for Python `setup.py` files; run `python3 setup.py --help` to see more options.

 #### Using the Python module